stephanniec/stepholio/_posts/2017-03-19-Telehaptics.markdown

 <center><h3>Launch Files</h3></center><br>
 `simstate.launch` |
-This file brings up an rviz simulation of Baxter as well as a gui which enables users to manipulate and view individual joint angles.
+This file brings up an rviz simulation of Baxter as well as a GUI which enables users to manipulate and view individual joint angles.

 `joysys.launch` |
 This file simultaneously launches all of the nodes needed to run the joystick velocity control demonstration on Baxter.
 It pulls up an rviz simulation which shows the location of the goal end-effector pose and Baxter's movements as the arm chases down the target frame controlled by the user in real-time.

 `sawyer_joysys.launch` |
-This file performs the same actions as joysys.launch, except for Saywer.
+This file performs the same actions as joysys.launch, except for Sawyer.

 `omnisys.launch` |
 This file simultaneously launches all of the nodes needed to run the Geomagic Touch velocity control demonstration on Baxter.
 It pulls up an rviz simulation which accurately displays where the Touch is positioned relative to Baxter in real life.
 It also streams the location of the goal end-effector pose and Baxter's movements as the user drives the target frame around in real-time.